-b.
-Sale of data centers in Apodaca and Querétaro
+e.
+Sale of data center in Apodaca and Querétaro

-On 3 October 2019, Axtel entered into an agreement with Equinix to strengthen its co-location, interconnection and cloud solutions by entering into two agreements subject to compliance with closing conditions.
-Equinix acquired a new subsidiary entity of Axtel, which will house the operations and assets of three data centers currently belonging to Axtel, two of these data centers are located in Querétaro and one in the metropolitan area of Monterrey.
-Axtel will maintain a non-controlling shareholding over the new subsidiary entity.

-The amount of the transaction is US\$175 million, which will be settled in cash, except US\$13 that will be receivable in the short term.
-The rest of the data centers owned by Axtel, located in Monterrey, Nuevo León; Guadalajara, Jalisco and Tultitlán, Mexico City, are not part of this transaction.
+On October 3, 2019, Axtel entered into an agreement with Equinix to strengthen its co-location, interconnection and cloud solutions by entering into two agreements subject to compliance with closing conditions.
+Equinix acquired a new subsidiary entity of Axtel, which will house the operations and assets of three data centers that belonged to Axtel, two of these data centers are located in Querétaro and one in the metropolitan area of Monterrey.
+The amount of the transaction is US\$175 million, which were settled in cash, except US\$13 that remained as receivable in the short term.
+The rest of the data centers owned by Axtel, located in Monterrey, Nuevo León; Guadalajara, Jalisco and Tultitlán, Mexico City, were not part of this transaction.

-Data centers are presented as available for sale as of December 31, 2019 and were disposed on January 8, 2020 (see Note 31).
+Data centers are presented as available for sale as of December 31, 2019 and were disposed on January 8, 2020.

-c.
+f.
 Debt prepayment

 On May 7, 2019, the Company prepaid a portion of the syndicated loan held with HSBC as the leader of the participating financial institutions in the amount of \$250,000, and the disposed portion of the Committed Line with Export Development Canada of \$300,000.
 It also made payments to Alfa SAB of \$917,000 and \$320,000 for principal and interest, respectively.
-As a result of this prepayment, the Company immediately recognized the outstanding debt costs as of that date of \$8,250.
+As a result of this prepayment, the Company immediately recognized in the consolidated statement of operations, the outstanding debt costs as of that date of \$8,250.